Welcome to EstateMate User Guide!

 Examples:

-3.4.1 Clearing All Tenants: clear
+3.3.1 Clearing All Tenants: clear

-Remove all tenants from the application.
+Removes ALL tenants and maintenance jobs from the application.

 Format: clear

-⚠️ Warning: This action is irreversible, all data will be permanently deleted.
+This action is irreversible, all data will be permanently deleted.
 Make sure you have backed up any important tenant or job information before using this command.

-3.4.2 Exiting Application: exit
+3.3.2 Exiting Application: exit

-Closes the program/application.
+Closes the program.

 Format: exit

-💡Note: All data entered will be automatically saved to storage.
+📌Note: All data entered will be automatically saved to storage.

-3.4.3 Getting Help: help
+3.3.3 Getting Help: help

 Format: help